Subscription Modal Banner

 Once you know the reasonable salary increase to ask for, it's time to gather proof of why you deserve it.

-You need evidence on your work performance-related achievements to back up your claim that you're adding value to your company and therefore, worth a salary increase.
+You need evidence of your work performance-related achievements to back up your claim that you're adding value to your company—and therefore worth a salary increase.

 • Past and present accomplishments, particularly the quantifiable ones, such as sales closed, money saved, output increase, etc.